 KARD always rolls like a well-oiled machine, but there’s no denying the individual appeal of the foursome as well.
 Each member had the chance to showcase their distinct charms during the solo stages – Jiwoo getting her groove on with Winner’s ‘Really Really’, Somin’s angelic vocals during Taeyeon’s ‘Fine’, B.M spitting rapid-fire verses in ‘Livin’ Good Pt.2′ and J.seph displaying his composing chops with a mid-tempo rap number – all while giving one another their utmost support.
 It doesn’t get anymore #SquadGoals than this!

 That’s not the end; we’ve got more KARD goodness in store for you guys, so be sure to keep a lookout ’cause things are about to get even wilder.
-Meanwhile, check out part 1 of our interview with them and don’t forget to pick up a copy of our latest issue featuring KARD on the cover!
+Meanwhile, check out our hilarious interview with them and don’t forget to pick up a copy of our latest issue featuring KARD on the cover!

 “This is a huge place.
 We made it,” guitarist Toru bellowed into the mic while the audience erupted in thunderous cheers.
 Playing their biggest show yet on our stomping grounds as part of their Ambitions tour, ONE OK ROCK are one of the few Japanese hard rock acts capable of commanding a crowd large enough to fill the Singapore Indoor Stadium.
 A solid 6,500 fans turned up in full force, with the diehards all decked out in top-to-toe band merch and ready to rock.